manganese-ai/bcda_claims_sandbox/notebooks/queries/cms_hcc/hcc_process.md

     - g.
 Add ICD-10 CM codes to each eligible patient claim
 6. Map HCC codes to patient diagnosis (condition) codes `cms_hcc__int_hcc_mapping.sql`
     - a.
 Pull in data we created in #5 above
-    **Note: This has 0 rows in Snowflake -- I think because of the payment/collection year variables**
     - b.
 Pull in seed data that maps eligible diagnosis codes to HCC codes **Note: Tuva currently only supports CMS HCC v24**
     - c.
 Add HCC codes to patient data